Vladimir-Sazontov/Getting-and-Cleaning-Data/Codebook.md

  $ fBodyBodyGyroJerkMag-std() : num  -0.991 -0.996 -0.995 -0.995 -0.995 ...

-### Extracted Features Vector of Indexes for Mean and Standard Deviation (from dataset in "feautures.txt").
+### Extracted Features Vector of Indexes for Mean and Standard Deviation (from dataset in  feautures.txt ).

 c(1, 2, 3, 4, 5, 6, 41, 42, 43, 44, 45, 46, 81, 82, 83, 84, 85, 86, 121, 122, 123, 124, 125, 126, 161, 162, 163, 164, 165, 166, 201, 202, 214, 215, 227, 228, 240, 241, 253, 254, 266, 267, 268, 269, 270, 271, 345, 346, 347, 348, 349, 350, 424, 425, 426, 427, 428, 429, 503, 504, 516, 517, 529, 530, 542, 543)